Last Updated on December 28, 2021

 There are several different reasons why you have to know how to drain an Intex pool.
-One of the most obvious one is to store your pool.
+One of the most obvious reasons is to store your pool

-Storing your pool can free up some needed space in your yard or deck.
+Storing your pool can also free up some needed space in your yard or deck.

 We already covered the different reasons why you should drain your swimming pool, you can check that out if you want to know more information about the importance of draining your pool.